 FAQs: Common Fig Tree Questions and Concerns

-A. Fig trees are self-fruiting or parthenocarpic, meaning you can successfully grow a single tree.
+Fig trees are self-fruiting or parthenocarpic, meaning you can successfully grow a single tree.
 They will produce fruit without pollination or fertilization.

-A. An espaliered tree is a great option for figs, especially if you are working with limited space.
+An espaliered fruit tree is a great option for figs, especially if you are working with limited space.
 Growing a fig tree in an espaliered manner against a wall is also beneficial in areas with colder climates.
 The sunlight radiates from the brick/stone behind the tree to create a warmer microclimate.